 It is much more sensible to freeze them dry.
 Freeze your blueberries individually on a tray first, then bag em.
 This makes it easy to open the ziplock freezer bags and remove only the berries you need for recipes.
 Sneak a hand in the freezer occasionally and grab a few for a snack.
 Frozen blueberries taste like cold candy!
 YUM!

 THIS is the big advantage of the ziplock bag method for freezing blueberries.
 You can easily pull out just what you need, reseal and refreeze the rest without damaging them.

-I have not used a vacuum pack.
-I’m just used to using the freezer bags.
+A vacuum pack will make your life easier if you are a frequent freezer person.
+I use ziplock freezer bags.
 My method is easy and works great.
 If you have a vacuum pack or plan to buy one that is also a good way to freeze Blueberries.